willake/vreactable/README.md

 ## Start Tracking

-Set the websocket IP to the same as your Chataigne server.
-If it is running in the same device as the tracker.
-The ip should be `ws://localhost:${your_port}`.
-If it is 8090 then the ip would be `ws://localhost:8090`.
-By clicking the `Start Tracking` button on VReactable software, the tracking will start and send data to Resonite.
+Configure the WebSocket IP to match that of your Chataigne server.
+If Chataigne is running on the same device as the tracker, set the IP to `ws://localhost:${your_port}`.
+For example, if it is running on port 8090, the IP would be `ws://localhost:8090`.
+Once configured, clicking the `Start Tracking` button in the VReactable software initiates tracking and sends data to Resonite.

 > For the status section of the tracker. `Is camera calibrated` indicates that whether the tool found a file named `calib.npz` inisde `resources/calibration`.
 As for `Is camera ready`, it check whether the selected camera index is available.
 Camera index is the index of connected camera.
 If you have more than 1 camera connected, remeber to select the right index.
 Also make sure that the camera is not used by another software.

-> Note that to increase the tracking quality, you can also adjust the camera settings like making it gray or lowering the exposure and increasing the gain.
-To do so, either use the driver of your webcam or OBS can help.
-Making the background dark is also very helpful.
+> Keep in mind that for enhanced tracking quality, consider adjusting the camera settings, such as switching to grayscale, reducing exposure, and increasing gain.
+You can accomplish this either through your webcam's driver settings or by utilizing OBS.
+Additionally, creating a darker background can significantly improve tracking accuracy.

 ![OBS Camera Settings](./assets/readme/obs.png)